A record

 Open Source

-Open Source Open-source software is source code that anyone can inspect, modify and enhance.
-For most WordPress users, this also…
+Open source software is code anyone can inspect, modify and enhance.
+For most WordPress users, this also means free.

 Page

-Page This is a page on your WordPress site.
-Pages are usually used for top-level content such as ‘who we…
+This is a page on your WordPress site.
+Pages are usually used for top-level content such as ‘who we are’, ‘what we do’, and ‘contact us’.
+In WordPress, pages display their content according to the template they use.

 Parent Theme